navaneethkrishna30/WhisperZone/README.md

    flask run
    ```

-The backend will now run locally at `http://localhost:5000`.
+   The backend will now run locally at [http://localhost:5000](http://localhost:5000). 🌐

-## Reporting Issues
+## 🐞 Reporting Issues

 If you encounter any bugs or have suggestions for improvements, please open an issue on GitHub.
+We appreciate your feedback! 💬

+---

+This documentation provides a clear, engaging overview of the WhisperZone application, making it easy for users and contributors to understand how to get started, use, and contribute to the project.